Seteeri/Particle/snippets/notes/PARTICLE.md

         * Skip removing NIL at end of list since it would still point to NIL
        * When deleting list, skip deleting NIL [Done]

-  * Pointer [WIP]
+  * Pointer Foundation [Done]
     * Refactor pointer/selector to be a particle/symbol whose CAR is the tgt [WIP]
       * Implement p* - master ptr [Done]
       * Refactor cmd-char etc. to update p* [Done]
       * Replace current marker with p* symbol
         * Refactor initial particle creation

-    * Select item
-      * Ptr is a particle symbol whose value is whatever the user wants
+  * Pointer Selection [WIP]
-        * Default = master list
+    * Implement prev/next, up/down when list creation implemented
-      * Part-ptr contains master list particle
-        * Rename part-ptr to master-part so part-ptr contains the ptr particle
-      * Moving through a list is equivalent to setting ptr value to nth prev/next or car/cdr, such as pointing to a list or the value
-      * As user moves, ptr changes are stored in history
+    * As user moves, ptr changes are stored in command history [WIP]
-    * Create special command to create pointer symbols [Later]
+      * Store in command history
+      * To move around, get last input
+    * History can be purged or saved to disk

-  * Draw default symbols
+  * Draw default symbols [WIP]
+    * Implement master particle list [WIP]
+      * Need this to store particles of globals
+        * This is the exception, like internal table
+      * Store as assoc list...what is the key?
+        * Data is the key; Value is the particle
+      * Refactor gen-particle to add to particle index
-    * Draw worker globals (anything starting with *)
+    * Draw worker globals (anything starting with) [WIP]
     * Refactor symbol particles
       * Data stores symbol
       * A/CAR = NIL